Artificial Intelligence has changed a lot over time. It used to be an idea but now it is one of the most important technologies we have.

 IBM Deep Blue (1997)

-Deep Blue defeated world chess champion Garry Kasparov.
+Deep Blue beat the world chess champion Garry Kasparov.

 5. The Big Data & Deep Learning Revolution (2000s–2010s)